westlakem/docs/docs/start/quick-setup.md

 Please be sure that you run this command in cmd as an administator (Windows key > type "cmd" > right click > Run as Administrator).

 <pre class="add-copy-button"><code class="language-terminal">@powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://www.nativescript.org/setup/win'))"</code></pre>

+> **NOTE** If you’re not comfortable with a script automatically installing dependencies on your development machine, refer to the [Windows advanced setup guides](/start/ns-setup-win) for details on manually installing NativeScript’s iOS and Android dependencies.

 During installation you may need to accept a User Account Control prompt to grant the script administrative privileges.
 Also, be aware that the script downloads and installs some big dependencies—so it’s common for the script to take a while to complete.
 When the script finishes, close and reopen your command prompt.